zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 Overwriting firmware upgrade
 ============================
-Run TF-M build twice with two different build configuration: default and regression.
+Run TF-M build twice with ``MCUBOOT_IMAGE_NUMBER`` set to "1" in both cases (single image boot), but with two different build configurations: default and regression.
 Save the artifacts between builds, because second run can overwrite original binaries.
 Download default build to the primary slot and regression build to the secondary slot.